-EPA concludes that the approach taken by MA DEP is reasonable and will lead to water quality standards attainment.
+EPA concludes that the approach taken by MA DEP and set out in the TMDL documents is reasonable and will lead to water quality standards attainment.

 10. Reasonable Assurances

 EPA guidance calls for reasonable assurances when TMDLs are developed for waters impaired by both point and nonpoint sources.
 In a water impaired by both point and nonpoint sources, where a point source is given a less stringent wasteload allocation based on an assumption that nonpoint source load reductions will occur, reasonable assurance that the nonpoint source reductions will happen must be explained in order for the TMDL to be approvable.
 This information is necessary for EPA to determine that the load and wasteload allocations will achieve water quality standards.